elfnor/lookthinkmake/content/NZ_printer_filament.md

 Category: make
 Author: elfnor

-I was doing some research to help Father Christmas fill my request for "some interesting printer filamant" in my Christams stocking.
+I was doing some research to help Father Christmas fill my request for "some interesting printer filament" in my Christmas stocking.
 I thought I'd share that research here in case its useful to anyone else.
 Feel free to include or modify it for your own Christmas letter to Santa.
-(Under a Creative Commons share alike license)
+(Under a creative commons share alike license.)

 I have an Ultimaker original which takes 3 mm diameter filament and as my heated bed is currently in use [keeping the ducklings warm]({filename}duckling_heater.md), I'm mainly looking at filaments that will print on an unheated bed.

-As I'm in New Zealand I've looked at filaments avaliable locally.
+As I'm in New Zealand I've looked at filaments available locally.
 I have to consider the [carbon emissions](http://visual.ly/santas-carbon-footprint) for sleigh travel from the North Pole.

 I'm also looking for "interesting" filament by this I mean something other than plain coloured ABS or PLA.
 If a supplier also stocks the plain stuff I've normally included their base price in the list below, but I haven't included any suppliers that just stock ABS and PLA.

 If you know of any other NZ stockists of interesting filament please add a comment.
 I've tried to get the prices correct, including GST but not necessarily shipping.
-Add any corrrections in a comment and I'll fix.
+Add any corrections in a comment and I'll fix.

 [Diamond Age](http://diamondage.co.nz)
 ---------------------------------